 If you were hit by an underinsured driver, you may not receive enough compensation to cover the costs of the accident.
 The state of New York requires you to carry valid insurance coverage, but all you need is minimum coverage.
 Some companies that cover just the bare minimum will cover small amounts of vehicle repair costs, but will not cover personal injury damages.
 There is a possibility that your own insurance company will cover costs if you were hit by an underinsured motorist, but it may raise your policy, which is of no relief to you.
 If you have been hit, you need to contact a personal injury attorney.

 Working with insurance companies on your claim can be intimidating.
 Insurance agents and adjusters are experienced and know that the more quickly they act, the more likely they are to enable their company to pay out the least possible amount to settle your claim.
 This is their objective.
 They have their company’s best interest at heart.
 At Hecht, Kleeger & Damashek, P.C., we have your best interest at heart.
-Do not sign anything or agree to a settlement that you do not feel is fair.
+Do not sign anything or agree to a car insurance settlement that you do not feel is fair.
 Instead, contact our office and speak to a New York City personal injury lawyer about the potential of your case.